hackappcom/iloot/README.md

 iLoot
 =====

 OpenSource tool for  iCloud backups download.
-Based on [iphone-dataprotection](https://code.google.com/p/iphone-dataprotection/)research with fixed bugs.
+Based on upgrarded [iphone-dataprotection](https://code.google.com/p/iphone-dataprotection/) script. (offset operations added and other minor bugs fixed)

 Using this CLI tool you can download backups of all devices assigned with AppleID.